MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-prompt-a-user-to-respond-to-a-meeting-request.md

 ﻿---
-title: 'How to: Prompt a User to Respond to a Meeting Request'
+title: 'Prompt a User to Respond to a Meeting Request'
-TOCTitle: 'How to: Prompt a User to Respond to a Meeting Request' ms:assetid: a0d69f82-8659-457d-9418-1a897a10882f ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184630(v=office.15) ms:contentKeyID: 55119877
+TOCTitle: 'Prompt a User to Respond to a Meeting Request' ms:assetid: a0d69f82-8659-457d-9418-1a897a10882f ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184630(v=office.15) ms:contentKeyID: 55119877